sergueik/springboot_study/basic-graphviz-server/README.md

 * The curl exit status code `22`, also known as `CURLE_HTTP_RETURNED_ERROR`, indicates that the requested URL was not found or returned an HTTP error code of `400` or greater.
 This status code only appears if you use the --fail (-f) command-line option.
 * The curl error `28` is `CURLE_OPERATION_TIMEDOUT`, means that the server failed to respond to the curl request within the specified time limit.
 The operation timed out, and no data was received.

+### Retrospect

+In a lot of enterprise / fintech environments, the workflow around diagrams often looks something like this:

+A state machine or dependency graph is modeled in some vendor-specific UML tool / legacy IDE / workflow designer The output is exported as:
+* slide decks
+* PDFs
+or
+* images embedded in documentation systems
+Those artifacts then become the authoritative truth, even if they are:
+* static
+* non-executable
+* hard to diff
+* difficult to version properly
+Meanwhile, something like __Graphviz__ — which can generate the same or more precise structure declaratively — is treated as "just a rendering tool"

+The usual
+“let’s proceed with the slide deck, gentlemen” (or its modern, gender-neutral variants) effectively means:

+the model has already been simplified ambiguity has already been resolved off-screen any remaining technical nuance is now optional context what matters is alignment, not correctness in the computational sense

+So from a __Graphviz__ perspective, it does feel slightly inverted: the system capable of expressing the structure compactly and reproducibly is often treated as less "serious" than a frozen slide export of that same structure.

+This set of experiments explores multiple ways to run a Graphviz-style visualization environment in offline / air-gapped conditions, ranging from fully static to fully containerized execution models.

+Retrospective: Two Air-Gapped Graphviz Playground Implementations

+This project explores two minimal, air-gapped approaches to hosting a Graphviz-like visualization playground using Viz.js, with different trade-offs in portability, performance, and runtime complexity.

+Project X — Static HTML + Client-Side Viz.js

+A purely frontend solution designed for maximum simplicity and offline portability.

+Architecture:

+* Single static HTML page
+* `Viz.js` loaded locally (previously via CDN, now fully vendored for air-gapped use)
+* `render-full.js` handles rendering logic and UI behavior
+* Inline CSS styled to emulate retro UI environments:
+  + Windows 3.1
+  + Windows 95
+  + NeXTSTEP-inspired themes (or other selectable skins)

+Characteristics:

+* No backend required
+* Fully browser-executable
+* Ideal for USB/offline distribution
+* Fast startup, zero deployment complexity

+Trade-offs:

+* Limited to browser capabilities
+* Large graphs constrained by JS performance
+* No server-side rendering or export pipeline beyond browser APIs

+Project Y — Java Backend + GraalVM + Viz Pipeline

+A hybrid backend-oriented implementation focusing on extensibility and server-side rendering.

+Architecture:

+* Java __HTTP__ server (__Spring Boot__ optional; not required)
+* __GraalVM__ used as embedded __JavaScript__ runtime
+* `Viz.js` executed via __JavaScript__ engine integration
+* Custom bridging layer (“pipe connector”) between Java and JS runtime
+* Internal module structure:
+`org.webjaers.npm.viz.js.graphviz-java` - A static WebJar bundle (ZIP-like artifact) wrapping the Viz.js Graphviz build for consumption inside Java-based web apps
+* __SVG__ generation pipeline
+* Optional rasterization:
+__SVG__ → __PNG__ conversion via Java libraries

+Legacy Variant:

+Earlier implementation without __GraalVM__
+Used a slower JS execution approach (pure Java-based or __Nashorn__-like runtime) Functionally equivalent but significantly slower and less maintainable

+Characteristics:

+Server-side rendering capability
+Easier integration into enterprise systems
+Supports headless execution and batch processing
+More flexible output formats (SVG, PNG)

+Trade-offs:

+* Higher complexity and dependency footprint
+* GraalVM integration adds runtime overhead and packaging constraints
+* More moving parts compared to static approach
+* Design Reflection

+These two implementations represent a classic trade-off:

+* Project X optimizes for distribution simplicity and offline usability
+* Project Y optimizes for integration, extensibility, and server-side control

+Both converge on the same goal: enabling __Graphviz__-style visualization without requiring traditional Graphviz tooling, even in constrained or air-gapped environments.

 ### See Also